thisismorris/morrisfan/blog_pic/Jewish_medical_ethics.md

 # Jewish Medical Ethics

-## Where the term Jewish comes?
+## Where did the term Jewish come from?

 ### 20240214

-Practitioner or patient, understand the bible, religion for jewish tradition.
+The practitioner or patient, understands the bible, and religion for Jewish tradition.
 If it is relevant, what requirements and expiations are.

 Every person has equal life, you cont sacrifice one to save five.